 “On social media, you see people are overreacting and buying toilet paper, but you see it here and it’s crazy,” said Mary Rothenberger, a junior in the College of Pharmacy, who said she was only there to buy snacks.

-Economics, Purdue professor Timothy Moore says, suggests panic shopping is a rational response to observing fellow consumers clear out shelves.
+Economics, Purdue professor Timothy Moore says, suggests panic-shopping is a rational response to observing fellow consumers clearing out shelves.

 “This is not normal.
 This is a really weird time,” one Walmart worker, stocking depleted shelves with boxes of pasta, said in passing.
 “People are nuts.”

-Moore harks back to the 1946 classic “It’s a Wonderful Life” — a movie he promised me folks who aren’t oblivious college students would recognize — to explain the behavior.
-The film features a scene where customers partake in a bank run, a last-ditch effort by a large portion of a bank’s clientele to pull money out of their accounts in times of extreme financial hardship.
+Moore harks back to the 1946 classic “It’s a Wonderful Life” — a movie he promised that people who aren’t oblivious college students like me would recognize — to explain the behavior.
+The film features a scene in which customers partake in a bank run, a last-ditch effort by a large portion of a bank’s clientele to pull money out of their accounts in times of extreme financial hardship.